drufball/yosai/_drafts/complications.md

 <br />
 <br />

-The hallway on the other side was dimly lit, the air noticeably cooler.
-It stretched deeper into the building before ending in a T-intersection.
+Inside was dimly lit, the air noticeably cooler.
+A hallway stretched deeper into the building before ending in a T-intersection.
 Denri stuck to the shadows, waiting for her eyes to adjust.
 Once she was ready, she dropped into a crouch and inched towards the intersection.
 She pulled a heavily worn dagger from her belt, fogged it with her breath, then rubbed it with the cleanest scrap of her shirt she could find.

 Not exactly a mirror-finish, but it was bright enough to reflect small blobs that approximated real shapes.
 Denri slid the blade along the floor, using it to peer around each corner.

-The left hallway ended in another turn.
-A dull glow spilled out from deeper in the building.
+The left direction ended in another turn with a dull glow spilling out from around the corner.
 A few stern voices accompanied the light from wherever it emanated.

-To the right of the intersection, a few doorways branched off the hallway before it dead-ended in darkness.
+The right direction had a few doorways branching off before the hallway dead-ended in darkness.

-The money and other valuables were probably deeper in the house, behind the serious voices to the left.
-But she wasn't itching to make an enemy out of one of the most dangerous men in Terminus.
+The real valuables would be deeper in the house, behind the serious voices to the left.
+But Denri wasn't looking to make an enemy out of the most dangerous man in Terminus.
 Just score a couple nice meals for her and her friends.
-Denri took the right hallway and started peering through the cracks along the edges of doors.
+She took the right hallway and started peering through cracks along doors.

-The third door contained the food.
+The third room contained the food.
 Denri tried the sliding paper door but found it locked.
-She took a step back and dropped into a squat, squinting at the door while she thought.
+She took a step back and dropped into a squat, squinting at the obstacle while she thought.
 She could shoulder through the wooden frame easily enough, but the sound would draw guards.

-Dancing around the guards sounded fun.
+Dancing around some goons sounded fun.
 But from what she could see through the crack, all the food was in crates.
 She might need some time to pry them open.

 Denri sighed, bored by the lack of forward progress.
-She moved back to the door and dropped to her stomach so she could look through the widest part of the crack near the base of the door.
+She moved back to the door and dropped to her stomach so she could look through the widest part of the crack.
 She took a mental step forward, through the opening.

 Denri's body tensed and her vision flickered a bright white-blue.
 There was a faint crackle in the air as her body shifted into a flow of electricity that jittered around the door frame.
 An instant later, she was standing on the other side, dusting her hands off with a self-satisfied smile.